singleron-RD/wf-single-cell/README.md

 > The original pipeline can only analyze data from 10X genomics.
 The code was modified to extend the analysis of data containing multiple barcodes.
 > The main code modifications are in `bin/workflow_glue/extract_barcode.py`.
 > TODO:
 > Add barcode correction to extract_barcode.py.
-Although downstream analysis also has steps to correct barcode, it is based on the logic of a piece of barcode.
+Although downstream analysis also has steps to correct barcode, it is based on the logic of a single segment of barcode.

 # Single cell workflow